AndersonHsieh0330/WMMA_WhereMyMoneyAt/README.md

 # WMMA_WhereMyMoneyAt
-An App that allows me to keep track of my expenses
+This is the RestAPI implementation of WMMA, built with Spring boot and MySQL WMMA_WHereMyMoneyAt Allows you to keep track of your expenses